Scrabble: End of game

-When the game ends, each player's score is reduced by the sum of their unused letters; in addition, if a player has used all of their letters (known as "going out" or "playing out"), the sum of all other players' unused letters is added to that player's score.
-In tournament play, a player who goes out adds twice that sum, and their opponent is not penalized.
+At the end of the game, each player's score is reduced by the sum of the values of their unplayed tiles; if a player plays out, the sum of all other players' unplayed tiles is added to that player's score.
+This rule differs slightly in most tournaments; a player who plays out adds twice this sum, and the opponent's score is unchanged.

-Examples

-Plays can be made in several ways (in what follows, it is assumed that the word JACK has been played on a previous turn; letters in parentheses represent tiles already on the board):